 author – activist – faculty – mom

-The Justice Hustlers series carves out space for women of color in the crime genre at the intersection of wealth redistribution, sexual capital, labor rights, and women’s healthcare.
-They envision an unstoppable double rainbow coalition of racially diverse straight, queer, and trans women.
+The multiple award-winning Justice Hustlers series carves out space for women of color in the crime genre at the intersection of wealth redistribution, sexual capital, labor rights, and women’s healthcare.
+The series envisions an unstoppable double rainbow coalition of racially diverse straight, queer, and trans women.
 These novels are action packed and sexually charged stories of hood problems, political struggle, international solidarity and brown romance.
-It’s a literary mash-up of Aya’s MFA in fiction, her craft as an award-winning poet and her skills as a hip hop artist, reaching for a new language of urban women’s insurrection.
+It’s a literary mash-up of Aya’s MFA in fiction, her craft as a renowned poet, and her skills as a hip hop artist, reaching for a new language of urban women’s insurrection.

 Lily and Violet Johnson are sisters who immigrated from Trinidad to the US.
 Violet had an educational visa to prep school, but Lily was undocumented and became a stripper.
 A decade later, Violet’s wedding to the young African American millionaire she met at Harvard is imminent.
 However, when she loans her phone to a woman to make a call, a case of mistaken identity ensues.
 She later learns that the young woman is the mistress of the owner of Lily’s unionized strip club, and he’s skipped town with the pension fund.
 The mogul’s jealous wife tracks the phone call and stalks Violet with a special brand of danger.
 Violet loses her job and her fiancé in the ensuing scandal.
 In desperation, Violet teams up with the spurned wife to clear her name, and they assemble a set of unlikely allies: Violet’s sister Lily, now a stripper union leader, as well as Marisol, Tyesha and Serena from the Maria de La Vega clinic.
 Meanwhile, sparks fly between Violet and a Caribbean artist from her past, but she resists him in the hopes of winning her fiancé back.
 When the team gets a lead on where the mogul might be hiding out, Marisol gives Violet safecracking lessons.
 Can Violet recover the money before the mogul skips to a country with no extradition treaty?
 And if Violet can clear her name, which man will she choose?
 The millionaire fiance or the hunky artist?
 And as tensions mount with her sister, the very different ways they’ve each made their way in the US threaten to come into direct collision, and Violet will have to shed all of her assumptions and values if she wants to make it out alive.